From distillery

 5c.
 Check existing hooks:

-If both are already configured:
+If already configured:

 Session hooks: active (<SCOPE_LABEL> scope)